john-cd/rust_howto/bk/src/language/entrypoint.md

 ## Async Main Function {#async-main-function}

 Rust also supports asynchronous main functions for writing concurrent applications using the `async` / `await` syntax.
-To use `async main`, you typically need an async runtime like `tokio`, often enabled via an attribute macro.
+To use `async main`, you will need an async runtime like `tokio`, often enabled via an attribute macro.

 ```rust,editable
 {{#include ../../crates/language/tests/entrypoint/async_main.rs:example}}